brain4tech/lip/README.md

 > You'll be better when using this solution in a closed, project-intern environment.
 Because of it's small footprint, it can be easily deployed on an existing project server, behind a secure proxy.
 This way, id's and ip's stay internal and id's do most likely not collide.

 ## Missing features and ToDo's
 *localip-pub* is in early development.
-The `main` branch will contain stable releases, whereas features are developed in `feature/<feature-name>` branches.
+The `main` branch will contain stable releases, whereas development takes place in `dev` and features are developed in `feat/<feature-name>` branches.

 Currently there are several features missing for the project to be "completed":